 Family law legal aid

-If you have any evidence or experiences of the domestic violence evidence requirements which would inform the Ministry of Justice’s review please contact Emma or Mandip on 020 7251 6575.
+We are interested in understanding how the changes are working in practice.
+If you have any evidence or experiences of the domestic violence evidence requirements which you think we should know about, please contact Mandip or Olive on 020 7251 6575.

 Tell us what you think of our legal information here